rycroft-group/math714/activities/01_intro_cpp/README.md

 several different file.
 The directory **matrices** contains some basic routines for matrix computations.

+## C++ configuration notes
+Please refer to [this document](https://people.math.wisc.edu/~chr/am205/g_act/CplusplusConfiguration.pdf) for configuring C++ on your machine.
+We recommend getting started with C++ for Math/CS 714 use the GNU Compiler Collection (gcc) collection.

+**Install a GCC at version 13 or 14 is good.** The document was written 4 years ago and the gcc version is outdated.

 ## GNU Make
 The C++ tutorial also introduced [GNU Make](https://www.gnu.org/software/make/) which can simplify the compilation of large projects split across multiple files.